 - Lawrenceville Main Street - A volunteer-led organization dedicated to fostering a sense of community and continuing the revitalization of Lawrenceville's historic downtown area by organizing events, building partnerships, cultivating the business environment, and enhancing the physical setting of the Village of Lawrenceville.

-- Princeton Regional Chamber of Commerce Independent Business Alliance - The Independent Business Alliance (iba) promotes local independent businesses and facilitates networking and education with a focus on developing growth strategies for independent businesses in the Princeton Region.
+- Princeton Mercer Regional Chamber of Commerce Independent Business Alliance - The Independent Business Alliance (IBA) promotes local independent businesses and facilitates networking and education with a focus on developing growth strategies for independent businesses in the Princeton Region.

 Several towns in Mercer County have created "Green Teams" and/or Environmental Commissions that focus on environmentally sustainable living practices.
 Sustainable Jersey encourages the implementation of buy local campaigns as being beneficial for both the local economy and the environment.
 Contact your local municipality to see if there is an active organization in your town.